friday963/aws-security-specialty-notes/notes.md

         - IAM role is an IAM identity that has specific permissions
         - Roles are assumed by users, applications, and services.
         - Once assumed, the identity "becomes" the role and gain the roles permissions.
+        - Use cases:
+            - Cross account access:  User in one account needs to access resource in another account.
+                - User A in account A needs to access a resource in account B.  User A must have an identity based policy in account A, there will be an sts:AssumeRole that allows this user to access a *role* in account B.  That role wil will have a *trust policy* (allows user from account A to assume role) and a *permissions policy* (this is also attached to the role and allows access to the actual resource).
+            - *External* cross account access
+                - All things above, but also must attach the external account number to the principle of the *trust policy*.
+            - Delegation of aws services:
+                - Ec2 with an *instance profile*.
+The instance profile has a *trust policy* and a *permissions policy*.
+                - *Trust policies* determine who can assume the role.

     - Policies:
         - Policies are documents that define permissions and are written in json.
         - All permissions are implicityly DENIED by default.
 (You must explicitly allow something)